TOP

 4.)
 How

-card, which looks like a credit card.
+key card.
+It looks like a credit card.
 All

-your purchases on the ship are charged to your
+your purchases on the ship are charged to your key card debiting your credit card or drawing down on your $500

 cash deposit.
 Guest

-Relations notifies passengers during the cruise when
+Relations notifies you during the cruise when your cash deposit is running low and/or

-replenish your money sources, if needed.
-Should
+replenish your money sources if needed.
+You can not obtain cash

-at Guest Relations before leaving
+at Guest Relations before you leave

 receipt from Guest

+Relations for any refund or credit you are due.
 Always get a receipt for EVERY transaction

 5.)
 What